Skip to content

 What is Submodule

-Very often, the code repository depends on the external code from other repositories.
-You can directly copy and paste the external code into the main repository, or you can use the method of language's package management system.
-But these two methods have the downside of not tracking changes to the external repository.
+Very often, a code repository depends on external code from other repositories.
+You can directly copy and paste the external code into the main repository, or use a language's package management system.
+However, both methods have the downside of not tracking changes to the external repository.
 Git allows including other Git Repositories called submodules into a single repository.
-Submodules allow tracking changes in several repositories via one repository.
-Submodules are repositories included in the parent repository at a specific path in the working directory of the parent repository.
+Submodules allow tracking changes across multiple repositories from a single parent repository.
+Submodules are repositories included in the parent repository at a specific path in the working directory.
 They can be located anywhere in the working directory and are configured via the .gitmodules file, which is located at the root of the parent repository.
 The .gitmodules file contains metadata about the mapping between the submodule project's URL and local directory.
-Submodule supports adding, synchronizing, updating, and cloning submodules.
-Submodules track only specific commits, not the git references and branches.
+Submodules support adding, synchronizing, updating, and cloning.
+Submodules track only specific commits, not Git references or branches.

 When to Use Submodules